Aelxnadre72/timetable/readme.md

 ## rest tests

-## Integrationtests
+## Integration tests
-[AppIT.java](timetable/integrationtests/src/test/java/timetable/ui/AppIT.java) is the integration test and it tests several components of the system.
+[AppIT.java](timetable/integrationtests/src/test/java/timetable/ui/AppIT.java) has the integration test and it tests several components of the system.
 It test that the server works as it should.

 We also implemnted other tools to check code quality: